sportstimes/gatsby-template/src/content/2024/italy-scotland.md

 tags: ["Italy", "Scotland"]
 ---

-The tenth game of 6 Nations 2024 tournament, live on ITV.
+The tenth game of 6 Nations 2024 tournament.

+Watch live on:

+🇬🇧 ITV
+🇫🇷 France 2